The Six Dead Men

 The Six Dead Men (French: Six hommes morts) is a 1931 mystery detective novel by the Belgian writer Stanislas-André Steeman.
 It was the first novel featuring the detective character Monsieur Wens who had previously appeared in some short stories.

 Synopsis

 Six men agree a pact to meet in five years time and share whatever fortunes they have made.
 As the date approaches, however, they begin to be killed off.

-Synopsis
+Adaptations

 It has been adapted twice for cinema.
 The 1935 British film The Riverside Murder directed by Albert Parker and starring Basil Sydney and the 1941 French film The Last of the Six directed by Georges Lacombe and starring Pierre Fresnay.